dhruvpatel16120/Gas-Agency-System/README.md

 3. **Get Connection String**
    - Go to your PostgreSQL database
-   - Click "Connect" → "PostgreSQL"
+   - select & navigate to variables tab
+   - you got Service Variables
-   - Copy the connection string
+   - Copy the DATABASE_PUBLIC_URL and comeback to project

 4. **Configure Environment**
-   - Update your `.env` file with the Railway connection string
+   - Update your `.env` file with the Railway connection string or paste it in setup
    - Format: `postgresql://username:password@host:port/database`

 ### Database Migrations